-What is required is a system that reflects a sense of urgency to support all students from kindergarten onward so that every child has the best opportunity to become a proficient reader.
+What is required is a system that reflects a sense of urgency to support all students from kindergarten onward, as well as remediation and strong supports for older students so that every child has the best opportunity to become a proficient reader.

 Reading research has revealed vital information about the processes involved in reading and best practices to get positive results for every student.
 Nationally and internationally we are poised on the cusp of a reading renaissance.
 Education is experiencing a scientific revolution that parallels the evolution of medicine from myth and opinion to today’s modern, science-based practices.
 By converting theory to practice, we now have the demonstrated capability to create a fluid high performing reading system to create a transformative experience for newly emerging readers.

 Our high school students’ poor reading and writing skills are alarming.
 Many students in elementary school are not becoming successful readers.
 Teachers are often frustrated by lack of understanding on what the reading process really involves.
 Why do some students exhibit skills deficits that other students instinctively develop?
 What can we do to help high school students who are not proficient readers?